nonie-sys/monero-timestamp/README.md

 ## Monero's traits.

-On the Bitcoin the hash is stored directly on the blockchain.
+On Bitcoin the hash is stored directly on the blockchain.
 Monero **wont** allow this.
 But you can use a 256 Bit hash as spend key (sha256 or keccac).
 To prove you have known that hash at a specific time - you need to send a small amount of XMR to a public address, generated from that spend key.
 One piconero (2^-12) is sufficient.

 ## First step (sha256sum)